 The structure of an Indigenous corporation is similar to the structure of a company limited by guarantee.
 Indigenous corporations are incorporated under Commonwealth law and can operate anywhere in Australia.
 Members of an Indigenous corporation may elect to have limited liability.

 To be eligible for registration as an Indigenous corporation, organisations must satisfy the requirements for registration set out in the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth) (“CATSI Act”).
 The basic requirements include:

-•at least 51 per cent of the members of an Indigenous corporation must be Aboriginal or Torres Strait Islander (as defined) who are over 15 years old;
+• at least 51 per cent of the members of an Indigenous corporation must be Aboriginal or Torres Strait Islander (as defined) who are 15 years old or older;

 The Indigenous corporation structure has been designed to take into account Indigenous customs and traditions.
 Corporations managing or holding land under the Native Title Act 1993 (Cth) and the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth) must incorporate as this structure.
 Any other group run by Indigenous people can use this structure, or they may (and often do) choose to use one of the other options.

 The Office of the Registrar of Indigenous Corporations (ORIC) has additional powers to those of ASIC (e.g. the power to call meetings of members and to appoint special administrators).

 Organisations that are incorporated as Indigenous corporations must have the words “Aboriginal Corporation” or “Torres Strait Islander Corporation” (or an allowable combinations) in their name.